A UNIVERSAL THEORY OF ETHICS

 An ethical system is a set of rules that provides guidance for and shapes relationships within a group of social beings.
 Ethical systems are built on the moral systems of the members of the group and the moral systems are based on what the members of the group value.
 What people value is determined by what they have emotional/motivational connections to through their experiences, given their underlying genetic propensities.
 But they can use knowledge, particularly scientific knowledge, to reflect on their experiences and to guide them in strengthening or weakening particular emotional/motivational connections in order to optimize the sustainability of the totality of connections, which means prioritizing connections that lead, directly or indirectly, to continual re-energizing of the totality of connections.
 This is an attempt to develop an approach to achieve that optimization.

 The goal here is to create a robust ethical system that can survive the challenges of revolutionary changes in technology in the third millennium, including those related to Artificial Intelligence, Robotics, and Eugenics or Human Genetic Engineering.
+It is critical to develop a universal ethics system that can persevere in the face of such threats to social stability as not only will different systems held by different groups likely lead to conflict, but humans are at their most harmonious and most productive when they are on the same page, when they have similar and compatible understandings of what the goals are and what behaviors are appropriate for achieving them.

 Ideally, a robust ethics system, based on the understanding that it is part of a process of building and acting on connections, will lead to more recognition that there are powerful connections that all human beings are at least somewhat predisposed towards making that can improve their prospects for securing sustainable positive feedback, such as connections to the importance of belonging to the human group and of doing what is necessary to improve its welfare and long-term survival prospects.
 Once such connections are prioritized, other less helpful or more problematic connections can be modified or reshaped by the individual’s own internal pressure to become consistent with them.